 Entering into the world of 'Pay Per Click' (PPC) can be daunting and confusing.
 There are terms like keyword bids, CPM, CPC, CTR and conversion tracking which can leave the average business owner scratching their heads.
-PPC advertising can be a great way to get new leads and drive traffic to your website.
+PPC advertising can be a great way to get new leads and drive traffic to your website, for example, through Facebook ads and Linkedin ads.
 It can also be extremely costly and frustrating if you don't know how to play the PPC game.

 Let's briefly about what PPC is and a few terms you should be familiar with.
 Pay Per Click is a form of advertising where advertisers pay the PPC service when their ad is clicked.
 Hosting services that are search engines usually make advertisers bid on keywords or phrases.
 For example, if your business is floral shop, you may want to bid on the keyword 'roses'.
 The higher the bid, the higher your ad will be ranked on their page.
 Some other sites charge a fixed rate rather than making advertisers enter into the bidding process.

 The cost per one-thousand impressions (CPM) is what advertisers pay per 1,000 impressions of the ad.
 The 'cost per click', or CPC, is what an advertiser will be charged for a single click on their ad.
 Usually clicking on the ad will result in being directed to the advertiser's website or landing page.
 The percentage of individuals who viewed your ad and clicked on it is your click-through rate, or CTR.
 So if an ad has 1,000 impressions and it's clicked on 30 times, your CTR would be 3%.
 A high CTR can be desirable but it's not always a good thing if the clicks don't produce for the advertiser.
 Then a high CTR will result in wasted ad money.